ORGANIZERS - Officials And Their Duties

 3.3.3.
 Approval for an Apprentice to Official License are to be submitted and approved by the Divisional Time Trial Administrator.

 To establish equipment and personnel needed to affect a workable medical, fire, and safety plan, detailed plans need to be based on the specific conditions at the event facility and local, state or federal protocols and regulations.

 4.1.1.
-There shall be a vehicle on site staffed by licensed caregivers capable of transporting an injured person to the nearest hospital subject to any local laws.
+There shall be a vehicle on site staffed by licensed caregivers which should be able to provide initial medical response within two minutes subject to the following criteria:

-A. It is preferred the vehicle be an advanced life support unit.
+A. It is preferred the vehicle have advanced life support (ALS) capabilities.

 B. Vehicle staff must by at least two (2) certified caregivers, one of whom must be an EMT at minimum.